PG-Momik/ARPM-task/README.md

 5. Laravel Collection Methods
   - Change: Replaced manual loops with collection methods like map, sum, count, and sortByDesc.
-  - Reason: Improves code clarity, leverages expressive and chainable Laravel features for better maintainability.
+  - Reason: Improves code clarity.
+Plus I like using collections.

 6. Centralized Error Handling
   - Change: Wrapped logic in a try-catch block and added error logging.
-  - Reason: Ensures exceptions are caught and logged while gracefully handling failures via a fallback error view.
+  - Reason: Ensures exceptions handled and a 500 error page is shown.

 7. Simplified Sorting
   - Change: Replaced nested usort() calls with sortByDesc() on a collection.
-  - Reason: Cleaner and more readable sorting by completed_at using Laravel’s built-in collection methods.
+  - Reason: Cleaner and more readable sorting by completed_at using laravels built-in collection methods.

 8. Use of Arr Helper
   - Change: Used Arr::get and Arr::has to safely access nested array values.
-  - Reason: Improves readability and ensures safe data access with default fallbacks.
+  - Reason: Improves readability and ensures safe data access.
+This is just standard practice and I thought why not.

 9. Improved Code Readability
   - Change: Clear variable naming, logical grouping of data operations, and concise formatting.